everydotorg/donate-button/README.md

 See some demos at https://embeds.every.org/0.4.
 And see this in production helping raise funds at https://www.goodjobbub.org/.

+## Publishing

+Run `yarn build` and check in the latest version of `/docs/dist` to publish the latest version of the donate button.

 ## Use

 Here is an example html file with a donate button for https://www.every.org/lilbubsbigfund.
 You can copy